kheppenstall/blog/mapping_ruby_to_activerecord.md

 ## Introduction

 In any web application, using Ruby to parse data after querying your database is extremely slow.
 I learned that the hard way.
 That is not what Ruby was built for.
 Instead we use ActiveRecord.
 But that means learning a whole new set of methods.
 This document is to help you learn the ActiveRecord equivalent of Ruby enumerables.
+Ruby enumerables to ActiveRecord query methods and calculations is not a 1 to 1 mapping.
+These should be considered as examples to help you learn ActiveRecord methods and figure out the best methods to use yourself.

 [Ruby Enumerables Documentation](https://ruby-doc.org/core-2.2.3/Enumerable.html)